DesktopGooseUnofficial/launcher/README.md

 updater for launcher, not just mods

 add configuration file, and ask for goose file path if config is not found (store this data in config)

+add dark mode to menus (enabled in config)